cits3007/cits3007.github.io/assets/lectures/lect06--analysis.md

     but sometimes binary executables)
 - Dynamic analysis: performed at runtime.
   - Actually runs the program (or part of it)
+  - Typically *instruments* the code (adds extra instructions to the compiled code)
 - Hybrid: a mix of the previous two.

 ### Related techniques